Overview of Deep Learning

 Next part of this tutorial guides you through the basics of TensorFlow and its installation on your system and how tensor flow helps us implement Deep Learning.
 Jump right into the TensorFlow Use Case Tutorial, if TensorFlow is already installed in your system.

-To get a more elaborate idea with the algorithms of deep learning refer to our Deep Learning Course.
+To get a more elaborate idea of the algorithms of deep learning refers to our AI Course.